Aviva posts interim results for 2024

 She highlighted that the company’s strategy to deliver more for both customers and shareholders is progressing well.
 Aviva has seen growth across the board, benefiting from its leading positions in markets like workplace pensions and general insurance in the UK and Canada.

-See also Can I add my girlfriend to my USAA checking account?
+See also How do I add insurance to my UPS package?

 What are your thoughts on this story?
 Please feel free to share your comments below.